Sirtea/WSGISession/README.md

 ## How to implement a SessionFactory

-The SessionFactory object is the responsible to load and store the Session data wherever it goes (it's up to you!!!).
+The SessionFactory object is the responsible to load and store the Session data wherever it goes (it's up to you).
 This object must implement only two methods (more if you need):

 * load(id): loads the id and returns a Session object.